colleenxm/Habit_Tracker/final-project/src/DEVELOPMENT.md

 * Roadblock in back end - cannot figure out how to write to a json file.
 * Switching to work on GUI for a bit because currently is just the GUI example from ofxGUI.
 May use ofxDATGUI.
 ##4/23/19
-* Added enum to habitTracker.h in order to switch game states based on user input.
+* Added enum to ofApp.h in order to switch game states based on user input.